 And just as those winners of yesteryear led the market upward and attracted all that money, so they led the market on the way down and saw it vanish.
 In 1998-99, the hottest ten funds provided a cumulative average return of 332%, only to decline by 75% in 2000-02.
 While the resultant net gain of 8% for the shareholder of the fund throughout the period, the overwhelming majority came in late, garnering little if any of the upside, and most, if not all, of the downside.
 The industry's cash flow, of course, traced the same up-then-down pattern.
-Eternally a trailing indicator in this ever-market-sensitive business, the gushing equity cash flow of the boom actually turned negative in the bust-an \$18 billion outflow in the year just ended.
-Today, it is not irrational exuberance but rational disenchantment that permeates the community of fund owners, many of whom, unaware that the great party was almost over and that a sobering hangover lay ahead, imbibed far too heavily at the punch bowl.
+Eternally a trailing indicator in this ever-market-sensitive business, the gushing equity cash flow of the boom actually turned negative in the bust-an \$18 billion outflow as the market reached its low in 2002.
+Today it is not irrational exuberance but rational disenchantment that permeates the community of fund owners.

 In another astonishing reversal, this flagrant formation of new funds soon began to unwind.
 Fund deaths began to match, and will surely soon exceed, fund births.
 But it is not the old middle-of-the-road funds that are dying; it is largely the new breed of funds-those that sought out the exciting stocks of the new economy and hyped their records.
-Most of those stody funds of 1950 remain survivors.
+Most of those stodgy funds of 1950 remain survivors.
 M.I.T. and the other ten largest funds of a half-century ago (\$75 million or more in assets!) remain in business today.

 Those early funds were, as the saying goes, "built to last."
 Typically, 99% of the funds in business at the beginning of each year were still around at its end, and nearly 90% still in business after a decade, with some 10% liquidating or merging with another fund.
-But as "built to last" turned to "born to die" during the Go-Go era, that decade-long failure rate then rose to 60% in the 1970s, only to fall back to 18% in the 1980s.
+But as "built to last" turned to "born to die" during the Go-Go era, that decade-long failure rate then rose to 60% in the

+1970s, only to fall back to 18% in the 1980s.
 Then, in the 1990s, the failure rate soared to 50%.
 The acceleration continued in 2000-2002, with nearly 900 funds giving up the ghost-an annual failure rate averaging 7%.
 If that rate continues (and there is reason to believe it may accelerate), half of today's funds won't be around a decade hence.